Mitt Romney to retire from US Senate after wild ride through Republican politics | Politics

 Mitt Romney to retire from US Senate after wild ride through Republican politics

+Romney stood out within his caucus as a rare critic of former President Trump, but his decision to retire effectively surrenders his Utah Senate seat to a successor who could be more closely aligned with Trump and the hardline conservative politics of the state's other U.S. senator, Mike Lee.
+Romney nonetheless said he believed it was time to go.

 "At the end of another term I'd be in my mid-80s.
 Frankly it's time for a new generation of leaders," Romney said in a video statement released on Wednesday.
 "While I'm not running for reelection, I'm not retiring from the fight."
-The son of a former Michigan governor and auto industry executive, Romney became a multimillionare in the private equity business and served as governor of Massachusetts before mounting an unsuccessful challenge against former President Barack Obama as the Republican party presidential nominee in 2012.
+The son of a former Michigan governor, auto industry executive and 1968 presidential candidate, Romney became a multimillionaire in the private equity business and served as Massachusetts' governor before mounting an unsuccessful challenge against then-President Barack Obama as the Republican party presidential nominee in 2012.

-As a U.S. senator since 2019, he has been an outspoken critic of Democratic President Joe Biden, though one willing to work with the White House and Democrats on issues including infrastructure and gun control.
-But within Republican circles, Romney stood out as a rare Trump critic who voted to convict the former president at two Senate impeachment trials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)